 The program encourages the pursuit of legal careers by young people from groups that are currently underrepresented in the legal profession.
 The program also teaches the basic information, skills, and attitudes students need to thrive as active members of their society by explaining the law, the legal system, and the fundamental principles of democracy.

 The National Association for Law Placement/Street Law Legal Diversity Pipeline was one of two diversity pipeline programs launched by Adams and Reese in 2021.
-The other was the firm’s 1L Minority Fellowship Program, offering clerkship positions, normally reserved for second-year law students, to diverse first-year law students.
 Additionally, Adams and Reese partners with the American Bar Association to offer a Legal Opportunity Scholarship to minority law students, as well as with the Memphis Bar Association on its Summer Law Internship Program.

 Adams and Reese’s mentorship programs include an AdvanceLaw Diversity Mentorship Program, AR ARROW (Advancement, Recruitment, and Retention of Women), and DAAP (Diverse Attorney Advancement and Promotion).
 Attorneys from groups historically underrepresented in the legal profession are invited to an annual DEI retreat.
 To enhance recruiting of diverse hires, Adams and Reese participates in the Southeastern Minority Job Fair, recruits from HBCUs, and engages in diverse recruiting programs throughout its footprint.